Roderic Day

 Introduction

 I’ve become very skeptical of the concept of “brainwashing.”
 Over the past few months this skepticism has boiled over into open and explicit disagreement with even well-meaning pushers within the Marxist-Leninist corner.
 I often find it difficult to explain concisely why it is that I am increasingly hostile to the almost undisputed preeminence the theory enjoys — because it is a very extensive and complete theory, even though it’s rarely fully laid out for cross-examination.
 Since I am active in the project of documenting and exposing atrocity propaganda narratives, my antagonism tends to cause confusion.
-In this essay, I will attempt to offer a systematic explanation for why I believe we should basically abandon the concept “brainwashing” in its entirety, and what I believe is the correct replacement for it in every instance: the notion of licensing.
+In this essay, I will attempt to offer a systematic explanation for why I believe we should basically abandon the concept of “brainwashing” in its entirety, and what I believe is the correct replacement for it in every instance: the notion of licensing.

 I’m not speaking here as an outsider.
 Not long ago I wrote an essay titled “Brainwashing”, and it basically amounted to an accusation of hypocrisy: Westerners accuse everyone in adversary nations of being victims of “brainwashing,” but what about their own?
 [3] I attempted to illustrate, by citing verifiable incidents of major historical consequence, the main characteristics of the modern Western propaganda strategy.
 I also highlighted the historical origin of the term “brainwashing” in the journalistic work of undercover CIA agent Edward Hunter.
 However, my protest against the usage of the term was much milder, limited to distancing myself from uncritical usage by consistently encasing it in quotation marks.
 In retrospect, my strategy could be summarized as an attempt to expand the scope of the concept in hopes that it might acquire a more universal and self-critical character.